vercel/integrations/delete-hooks-redirect-uri/README.md

 now dev -p 5005
 ```

+## Create the Integration

+Create an integration by logging in to the [Integration Console](https://zeit.co/dashboard/integrations/console).

-Then [create a ZEIT integration](https://zeit.co/docs/integrations) and set the Redirect URI to: `http:///localhost:5005`
+Then set the "Redirect URL" to `http://localhost:5005`.

+Leave the "UIHook URL" field blank.